drvinceknight/pfm/docs/_labsheets/09-differential-equations.md

    **Experiment with solving a modified version of the differential equations considered here.**

-4. **Worked example**: Solving and visualising the solution of a differential equation.
+4. **TICKABLE: Worked example**: Solving and visualising the solution of a differential equation.

    Let us solve the following differential equation: